-When and how to remove delinquency from my credit report?
+When and how to remove delinquency from your credit report

 If you have a delinquent credit card debt that has not yet been charged off or sent to collections, making timely debt payments is the best way to reduce the impact of the delinquency on your credit score.
 Your credit report will still show that you missed a few payments, but a strong history of on-time payments can overcome a brief period of delinquency.

-If your debt has been delinquent for so long that it has become derogatory, you can expect that derogatory mark to remain on your credit report for seven years.
+Negative credit report items such as missed payments and collection accounts typically fall off your report after seven years.
 If old debt has not fallen off your credit report after seven years, contact the three major credit bureaus (Equifax, Experian and TransUnion) and request that they remove the delinquent debt from your credit report.

 You may also have a delinquent debt on your credit report that is not actually yours.
 Believe it or not, one in five consumers discover errors on their credit reports — which is why it is important to request copies of your credit reports regularly and dispute any errors you find.
 If your credit report includes a delinquent debt that you don’t recognize, get the debt removed as quickly as possible.
 That way you can maintain the credit report — and credit score — that you deserve.